uperl/Archive-Libarchive-FFI/README.md

 ## archive\_write\_set\_format\_option($archive, $module, $option, $value)

 Specifies an option that will be passed to currently-registered format readers.

-TODO: translate undefs to NULL for $module, $option and $value
+If option and value are both `undef`, these functions will do nothing and `ARCHIVE_OK` will be returned.
+If option is `undef` but value is not, these functions will do nothing and `ARCHIVE_FAILED` will be returned.

+If module is not `undef`, option and value will be provided to the filter or reader named module.
+The return value will be that of the module.
+If there is no such module, `ARCHIVE_FAILED` will be returned.

+If module is `undef`, option and value will be provided to every registered module.
+If any module returns `ARCHIVE_FATAL`, this value will be returned immediately.
+Otherwise, `ARCHIVE_OK` will be returned if any module accepts the option, and `ARCHIVE_FAILED` in all other cases.

 ## archive\_write\_set\_format\_pax($archive)